 NRD staff are available to provide initial training and ongoing support.
 However, repeated or refresher trainings may also be necessary for new staff.
 This handbook will serve as a resource for these training purposes and updates will be provided periodically.

 Data Collection Forms

-While taking rich data is important, the data collection form needs to be trainable and realistic.
-Some values can be auto-populated or added in the office to speed data collection in the field.
-Important attributes to consider typically include:
+While taking rich data is important, the data collection form needs to be trainable and efficient.
+Important attributes to consider typically include the following: